 With so many indoor entertainments available today, it’s clear why students prefer staying at home playing video games, watching Netflix, or partying and the nearest fraternity or sorority place.
 Unfortunately, by imprisoning themselves in four walls – especially poorly ventilated – students give a hard time to their immunity, and risk having a lack of vitamin D responsible for hundreds of metabolic processes.

 Many studies have shown that being in nature improves skin color, strengthens immunity, helps reduce stress, and brings peace of mind.
 Therefore, give preference to outdoor activities.
 This may be a volleyball game with your friends, walking around the campus, studying in the yard, or even partying outside.
 Whatever this is, you’re likely to appreciate green nature decorations far more than the dull walls of your room.
+If you are planning an outside activity, you can find some tips for what you are going to eat in this article from Proper Good (FQ – please contact me from a different email, when I reply to you it bounces back with Mail Delivery Subsystem – Address Not Found).

 Have an Active Social Life

 Stay socially active.
-More than once, you will end up in stressful situations, and your friends, family, favorite professors, work colleagues, and perhaps even random acquaintances will help you overcome the challenges and believe in yourself again.
+More than once, you will end up in stressful situations, and your friends, family, favourite professors, work colleagues, and perhaps even random acquaintances will help you overcome the challenges and believe in yourself again.

 People make events, so active social life is the guarantee of a rich college experience.
 Your friends can help you stick to a healthy lifestyle, give you support in hard times, or even help you with studying.
 But also, by staying socially active in college, you invest in your future and pave yourself the way to the job of your dream.